JZhanSZ/PathPlanning/README.md

 # Path Planning
-A collection of implementations of various robot path planning algorithms
+A collection of implementations of various path planning algorithms

 # Functioning:
 * None